TWBug/GoldCardHenge/content/application/_index.en.md

 {{< base >}}
 Notes:

 * You can only change the card collection location before your application review is passed.
-After you receive the e=mail confirmation, you cannot modify it online.
+After you receive the e-mail confirmation, you cannot modify it online.
 Applicants will then need to contact the Bureau of Consular Affairs for any changes.
 {{< /base >}}